Raghunath Temple, Devprayag: Legend

 As per Hindu legend, the temple is associated with the times of Ramayana.
-Raghunathji (Rama, an avatar of Vishnu) is believed to performe penance at this place to relieve himself off the curse committed by killing Ravana, a Brahmin rakshasa king.
+Raghunathji (Rama, an avatar of Vishnu) is believed to perform penance at this place to relieve himself off the curse committed by killing Ravana, a Brahmin rakshasa king.
 While Rama was offering his prayers in the waters of Devaprayag, Pushpamala came to Rama for rescue.
 Rama killed the makara that was troubling her with his sword.
 Soon after killing, the sword went to heaven.
 Brahma, the Hindu god of creation, is once believed to have performed penance at this place and the place came to be known as Prayaga, meaning the best place to do penance.
 As per the same legend, the Vataka tree (Banyan tree) in the place would withstand all earthly disasters and would remain through ages.
 Vishnu is believed to reside in the leaves of the tree.
 The Pandavas performed penance at this place before the Mahabharata war.
 Sage Bharadvaja is also believed to have performed penance at this place and became of the seven sacred sages, the Saptarishis.